Respiratory Papillomatosis

 Brief summary

-This is a Phase 1/2 open-label, multicenter trial to evaluate the safety, tolerability, immunogenicity, and efficacy of INO-3107 in subjects with HPV-6 and/or HPV-11-associated recurrent respiratory papillomatosis (RRP).
+This is a Phase 1/2 open-label, multicenter trial to evaluate the safety, tolerability, immunogenicity, and efficacy of INO-3107 in participants with human papilloma virus type 6 (HPV-6) and/or type 11 (HPV-11)-associated recurrent respiratory papillomatosis (RRP).
 The trial population will include participants who have been diagnosed with either Juvenile-Onset RRP (J-O RRP) as defined by age at first diagnosis \<12 years or with Adult- Onset RRP (A-O RRP) as defined by age at first diagnosis ≥12 years.
 A safety run-in will be performed with up to six participants with a one week waiting period between each enrolled participant.

 Interventions